 Why do we need protein?
 All living cells use proteins (amino acids) for tissue growth and repair, and an array of other vital functions.
 Proteins are often referred to as “the building blocks” of life.

-The GOOD NEWS is that our body naturally pools amino acids together through out the week from all of the foods we eat and naturally creates proteins for us.
+The good news is that our body naturally pools amino acids together throughout the week from all of the foods we eat and naturally creates proteins for us.
 Simply put, we can eat fruits, veggies, nuts and seeds all through out the week without worrying about combining things properly to create complete proteins, and our body will do the work of pooling the amino acids together to create the protein for you.
-Naturally, WE’RE PERFECT!
-It’s just science peeps, knowledge is power!

 Latest posts by Sheleana Jennings (see all)